giis-uniovi/retorch/README.md

 # RETORCH: Resource-aware End-to-End Test Orchestration

 This repository contains a series of components of the RETORCH End-to-End (E2E) test orchestration framework.
-It's primary goal is to optimize E2E test execution by reducing both the execution time and the number of unnecessary resource redeployment's.
+It's primary goal is to optimize E2E test execution by reducing both the execution time and the number of unnecessary Resource[^1] redeployment's.

 NOTE: The repository is a work in progress, the initial version only made available the annotations, and currently we're migrating the orchestration module.
 Additional components will be added in future releases.

+[^1]: Henceforth, we will use the term "Resources" (capitalized) when referring to the ones required by the E2E test suite.

 ## Contents